national food of india

 North Indian Delicacies

 North India is known for its rich and hearty flavors.
-Dishes like creamy butter chicken and biryani are famous worldwide.
-Kebabs, smoky paneer tikka, and chole bhature (a spicy chickpea curry with deep-fried bread) represent the region’s bold use of spices, while naan and dal makhani round out its traditional offerings.
+Dishes like creamy Butter Chicken and Biryani are famous worldwide.
+Kebabs, smoky Paneer Tikka, and Chole Bhature (spicy chickpea curry with deep-fried bread) represent the region’s bold use of spices, while naan and dal makhani round out its traditional offerings.

 South Indian Specialties

-South Indian cuisine is characterized by lighter, yet flavorful dishes.
-Idli and dosa, paired with sambar and coconut chutneys, are breakfast staples.
-The region is known for its rice-based dishes like rasam, puliyodarai, and curd rice, which are served with a variety of tangy and spicy accompaniments.
+South Indian cuisine is known for its lighter yet flavorful dishes.
+Idlis and dosas are breakfast staples paired with sambar and coconut chutneys.
+The region is also known for its rice-based dishes like rasam, Puliyodarai, and curd rice, served with tangy and spicy accompaniments.
 Coconut plays a key role in the curries and chutneys, giving the food a refreshing twist.

 East Indian Flavors